pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ## Improving the tool

-In order to publish a tool on the UseGalaxy platform, the tool needs to pass the `planemo` linting.
+In order to publish a tool on the UseGalaxy platform, the tool needs to pass the `planemo` linting tests.
 Currently, the example tool does not pass the test:

 ```bash
 $ planemo lint ./tooldir/